josepharceneaux/ecs-stuff/push_campaign_service/README.md

 ### Campaign Blasts [GET]

-Everytime a campaign is sent to some candidates , a campaign blast is created which contains information about how many push notification were successfully sent and how many persons responded to those sent push notifications.
+Every time a campaign is sent to some candidates, a campaign blast is created which contains information about how many push notification were successfully sent and how many persons responded to those sent push notifications.

 This endpoint is used to get statistics of a campaign which includes multiple blasts where each blast contains info about number of sends and how many responded to that campaign for that blast.

 + Parameters
     + id (required) - ID of the campaign in getTalent database